jcu-eresearch/plone-user-doc/source/managingcontent.rst

    :align: center
    :width: 500px

+* Browse to the piece of content that you'd like to share, or browse to the folder that surrounds the content if you'd like to grant access to the entire folder.

 * Click on the **Sharing** tab

 * Search for a name by typing it into the search box and clicking the